RhoInc/open-source-handbook/releases/README.md

 > - MINOR version when you add functionality in a backwards-compatible manner, and
 > - PATCH version when you make backwards-compatible bug fixes.

-##Github releases and milestones
+##Github releases
-Releases, milestones and tags are all standard features in github.
-We implement them to track version follows:
+Releases are a standard feature in github.
+We implement them to track version as follows:
-- _Releases_ - Each version of a library gets a release, which ties the version to a snapshot of the source code (a commit).
+- _Releases_ (Required) - Each version of a library gets a release.
+The release ties the version to a snapshot of the source code (a commit).
 A    step-by-step guide to creating releases is [here](https://help.github.com/articles/creating-releases/).
-- _Milestones_ - Each version of a library also gets a milestone.
-A milestone is used to tie a set of issues to an upcoming version of the software.
+- _Milestones_ (Optional) - Milestones can be used to tie a set of issues to an upcoming version of the repository.
 A step-by-step guide to creating milestones is [here](https://help.github.com/articles/creating-and-editing-milestones-for-issues-and-pull-requests/).

-So, each version of our repositories gets both a milestone and a release.
 More detail about how releases, milestones and tags are used at Rho is given in the [workflow](#workflow) section.

 #Issues
-All development tasks (new features, technical tasks, bugs, etc.) are tracked as github issues.
-Milestones are used to group issues according to version.
-Labels are used for to organize priority and issue type as follows:
+Development tasks (new features, technical tasks, bugs, etc.) should be tracked using issue tracking software.
+We typically use JIRA (for large, multi-developer projects) or github issues (for smaller issues).

-- Priority - Labels for "Low Priority" and "High Priority" are used as needed.
-- Issue Type - "Bug", "Enhancement","Documentation" and "New Feature" labels are used to indicate the type of issue.

-Generally speaking, milestones are required, but labels are optional.
+The details about issue management vary from project to project, but, at a minimum, we track the following:
+- Name
+- Description
+- Priority - Tracked with custom labels in Github.
+- Release version - Tracked with "Fix Version" in JIRA; "Milestone" in Github.
+- Issue type - Tracked with custom labels in Github.
+- Assignee

 #Release Workflow
 Broadly speaking, work on a new version of a project occurs in 3 phases.